TheScottMoore/TheScottMoore.github.io/algorithms.md

 through sorting algorithms, but with cache management was also demonstrated throughout.

-##Reflection
+## Reflection
 Most of the time spent on this artifact, or rather, this portion of the artifact, was reviewing old coursework materials from CS-300 "Data Structure and Algorithms."
 Many of the enhancements I wished to add were from this course, but I had to thoroughly reexamine what I had done then and how I could apply it to optimize this web application.

-One area that became more complex than expected was cache management.
-Initially, I focused only on improving lookup speed using unordered_map and a sorted vector with binary search.
-However, I quickly realized that adding caching introduces new
+One paticular area that became complex was cache management.
+Initially, I focused only on improving lookup speed using a sorted vector with binary search.
-responsibilities: ensuring data consistency, handling invalidation, and preventing stale reads.
-This led me into a deeper exploration of how to manage cache state in C++, including the use of shared mutexes and controlled rebuild logic.
-Previously, I had only encountered caching at a surface level.
-Working through it here gave me a much clearer understanding of how it can assist in performance optimizations.
+However, I learned that adding caching introduces new abilities such as ensuring data consistency, handling invalidation, and preventing stale reads.
+This led me into a rabbit hole of how to manage cache state in C++, including the use of shared mutexes and controlled rebuild logic.
+Previously, I had only encountered caching at skin level.
+Working through it here and actually succeeding in getting it to work, makes me feel far more comfortable optimizing in C++.